-Candidacy Timeline for PME Students in their Second Year of Study December 1 Deadline for students to submit the following materials: 1. title, 2. short abstract of proposed research, 3. list of the candidacy review committee members, 4. confirmed date, time, and place for the review.
-January 15 Or at least 2 weeks before the exam, whichever is earlier Deadline for students to submit the full research proposal online and to their candidacy committee members.
-March 15 Deadline for completion of the candidacy review.
+Candidacy Timeline for PME Students in their Second Year of Study December 1 Deadline for students to submit the following materials: 1. title, 2. short abstract of proposed research, 3. list of the Candidacy Committee members, 4. confirmed date, time, and place for the review.
+January 31, or at least 2 weeks before the exam, whichever is earlier Deadline for students to submit the full research proposal to their Candidacy Committee.
+Between Feb 1 and end of winter quarter Deadline for completion of the candidacy review.